Skilled nursing facilities after joint replacement

 - Do they have physical therapists who work there?
 Make sure the therapists have experience helping people after joint replacement.

-- Will you see the same one or two therapists most days?
+- Will the same 1 or 2 therapists treat you most days?

 - Do they have a plan (also called a pathway, or protocol) for taking care of patients after joint replacement?

 - Do they provide therapy every day of the week, including Saturday and Sunday?
 How long do therapy sessions last?